Anne Poiret: Iraq's lost generation

-Her Emmy-nominated documentary, Iraq's Lost Generation, focuses on the “Cubs of the Caliphate” a generation of young and forgotten victims of the war against the Islamic State.
+Her first Emmy-award winning documentary, Iraq's Lost Generation, focuses on the “Cubs of the Caliphate” a generation of young and forgotten victims of the war against the Islamic State.
 These are the children of families who had pledged allegiance to the caliphate and are now denied any legal existence.

 The film was sold on 20 networks including Al Jazeera English, BBC Arabic and NHK.
 It has already received multiple awards, including the 2022 International Emmy Awards for best documentary.

+Global Spyware Scandal: Exposing Pegasus

+Her first Emmy-award winning film, Global Spyware Scandal: Exposing Pegasus, is a two-part documentary produced by PBS Frontline and Forbidden Films (a branch of Forbidden Stories).
+This series delves into the Pegasus spyware developed by the Israeli NSO Group, which has been sold to multiple governments worldwide.
+The investigation, part of the broader Pegasus Project, reveals the use of the spyware against journalists, human rights activists, and individuals close to Jamal Khashoggi.
+The series premiered in early 2023, and it won the 2024 Emmy Award for Outstanding Investigative Documentary.